CathieLC/Wild_notebook/README.md

 # Wild_notebook
-Exercices Python, SQL, Pandas, Matlotlib...
+Exercices on Python, SQL, Pandas, Matlotlib & Seaborn Numpy, Machine Learning...

+Here you find a good part of the code that I made during my training at the WILD CODE SCHOOL